jeffskinnerbox/blog/content/ideas/my-first-fpv-quadcopter-drone.md

 * [Flight Controller and Flight Computer](https://www.youtube.com/results?search_query=Flight+Controller+and+Flight+Computer)
 * [Drone Simulation and Control](https://www.youtube.com/playlist?list=PLn8PRpmsu08oOLBVYYIwwN_nvuyUqEjrj)

-## Automomous Flight and Obstacle Avoidance
+## Autonomous Flight and Obstacle Avoidance
 Predicted GPS (P-GPS) is a form of assistance that reduces the Time to First Fix (TTFF), the time needed by a GNSS module to estimate its position.
 A form of assistance provided to devices trying to obtain a Global Navigation Satellite System (GNSS) fix, where the device can download up to two weeks of predicted satellite Ephemerides data.
 It enables devices to determine the exact orbital location of the satellite without connecting to the network every two hours with a trade-off of reduced accuracy of the calculated position over time.
 It is available through nRF Cloud.